 Our flagship software Prospect is a flexible, repurposable, extensible digital humanities toolkit we have developed for non-technical users.
 It enables administrative users to mashup and visualize a variety of digitized humanities-related material, including historical maps, images, manuscripts, and multimedia content.
 Prospect can be used to create a range of digital projects, from virtual walking tours and interactive exhibits, to classroom teaching tools and community repositories.

 The Knight Lab at Northwestern University provides free tools for creating various forms of enriched multimedia presentations on the Web.
 The link above directs to a brief overview page for four of these tools (Timeline, StoryMap, Soundcite, and Juxtapose) with sample projects, quick start guides, and links to the tools themselves.

 A free, open source authoring and publishing platform that’s designed to make it easy for authors to write long-form, born-digital scholarship online.
 Scalar enables users to assemble media from multiple sources and juxtapose them with their own writing in a variety of ways, with minimal technical expertise required.

 A project of the Roy Rosenzweig Center for History and New Media at George Mason University, Omeka is a free, flexible, and open source web-publishing platform for the display of library, museum, archives, and scholarly collections and exhibitions.
 Omeka’s Showcase includes projects powered by Omeka.
 Triangle-based projects that put Omeka to work include the Khayrallah Program for Lebanese-American Studies and The State of History.

-Evernote – a suite of software and services designed for notetaking and archiving.
+A suite of software and services designed for note-taking and archiving.